perfdhcp - DHCP benchmarking tool

 -r rate).
 Furthermore, the sum of this value and the release-rate (given by

 -F rate) must be equal to or less than the exchange rate.

-- Allows selection of thread-mode, which can be either ‘single’ or ‘multi’.
-In multi-thread mode packets are received in a separate thread, which allows better utilisation of CPUs.
-In a single-CPU system it is better to run in one thread to avoid threads blocking each other.
+multi.
+In multi-thread mode, packets are received in a separate thread, which allows better utilisation of CPUs.
+In a single-CPU system it is better to run in one thread, to avoid threads blocking each other.
 If more than one CPU is present in the system, multi-thread mode is the default; otherwise single-thread is the default.